Design

 The visitors area is cleverly separated from the reading area with the use of circular book shelves.
 Hettich’s hardware elevates the overall experience within the library; Photography by Suryan // Dang

 Samsung’s HVAC system provides optimal climate control making reading sessions more enjoyable.
-All the loose furniture like chairs, bean bag, portable step ladders are sourced from Ikea; Photography by Suryan // Dang
+A few pieces of the loose furniture has been sourced from IKEA; Photography by Suryan // Dang

 Adaptive multi-functional hub